Quizquiz: Death

-After meeting with the men of Almagro and Alavarado, Quizquiz still took part in many fights, but soon realized that the circle of the enemy was closing in on him.
-Events had shown that, even if it was possible to defend themselves in some way, it was unthinkable to be able to finally defeat the powerful invader.
+After encountering the armies of Almagro and Alavarado, Quizquiz still took part in many fights, but soon realized that the circle of the enemy was closing in on him.

-It requires a change in strategy and Quizquiz thought to transform the war in guerrilla.
-To do this they should hide in the forest and from there to make quick raids, never facing a confrontation.

-The area where he wanted to lead troops, however, was wild and unexplored, and although they were guaranteed some security in case of attack, involving the certainty of suffering hunger, given the large number of men who would have been involved.
-Quizquiz helpers were all opposed to this decision, but the stubborn general, stressed and angry for their resistance, charged them of cowardice.
+Quizquiz may have attempted to prosecute a guerrilla war, but the area to which he aimed to lead his troops was wild and unexplored.
+Although they were guaranteed some security in case of attack, it involved the certainty of suffering hunger, given the large number of men to be supplied.
+Quizquiz's helpers were all opposed to this decision, but the stubborn general, stressed and angry for their resistance, accused them of cowardice.

 According to Pedro Cieza de Leon, "Quizquiz went with the Huambracuna back to Quito, without having accomplished anything that he had intended.
 He had been praised for being a very brave and wise captain and of good judgment.
 The very Huambracuna who went with him killed him near Quito in the village of Tiamcambe."
 His warriors wanted peace so they could return home, but he refused.
 "Huaypalcon attacked him, and others joined in with battle axes and clubs and killed him."

 "Thus fell the last of the two great officers of Atahualpa."